gordonaspin/icloudds/README.md

 ## Authentication

-If your Apple account has two-factor authentication enabled, you will be prompted for a code when you run the script.
+If your Apple account has two-factor authentication enabled, you will be prompted for a code when you run `icloudds`

 Two-factor authentication will expire after an interval set by Apple, at which point you will have to re-authenticate.
 This interval is currently two months.